Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex02_Notebooks.md

 >**Note:** If you cannot complete the steps above to access the Notebook, you can follow it on its GitHub viewer page instead.
 [Getting Started with Azure ML Notebooks and Microsoft Sentinel](https://nbviewer.org/github/Azure/Azure-Sentinel-Notebooks/blob/master/A%20Getting%20Started%20Guide%20For%20Azure%20Sentinel%20ML%20Notebooks.ipynb)

->**Note:** If you cannot complete the steps above to access the Notebook, you can follow it on its GitHub viewer page instead.
-[Getting Started with Azure ML Notebooks and Microsoft Sentinel](https://nbviewer.org/github/Azure/Azure-Sentinel-Notebooks/blob/master/A%20Getting%20Started%20Guide%20For%20Azure%20Sentinel%20ML%20Notebooks.ipynb)

 ## Review
 In this lab, you have completed the following:
--  In this Lab, we successfully explored AZURE ML Notebooks.
+- Explored AZURE ML Notebooks.

-## You have completed the lab.
+## You have completed the lab